rust-stuco/lectures/week13/slides.md

 # One Element

-If we want a vector with one element, let's just push it onto the vector!
+If we want a vector with one element, let's just push it onto the empty vector!

 ```rust
 macro_rules! vec {